-It’s important to understand that gene mutations take on a life of their own when it comes to supplements, for some people with the gene problem certain supplements work great to support pregnancy while others don’t do as well and need different supplements in right order, in the right amounts to solve underlying nutritional problems.
-Common supplements used to support mthfr pregnancy include:
+It’s important to understand that gene mutations take on a life of their own.
+When it comes to supplements.
+Anyhow some people with the gene problem.
+Certain supplements work great to support a pregnancy.
+While others don’t do as well and need different supplements in the right order.
+So the right amounts to solving underlying nutritional problems.
+While some common supplements used to support mthfr pregnancy include:

-- Methyl-folate (under the supervision of a mthfr practitioner)
+- Methyl-folate (under the supervision of an mthfr practitioner)

 - Vitamin B12 (In certain forms depending on your gene mutation, avoid common B12 cyanocobalamin for mthfr gene problems)